 You can also make it customary to allot 5-10 minutes of meetings for peer recognition.
 By establishing this as a standard practice, you’re providing a direct avenue for this type of recognition and highlighting its priority.

-Finally, consider how you can support employees in recognizing their co-workers.
+Finally, consider how you can support employees in recognizing their co-workers with peer-to-peer recognition programs.
 While the practice shouldn’t be required, it also shouldn’t be added to the plates of already overwhelmed workers.
-Talk to people and find out what they need to actively participate in peer recognition.
+Talk to people and find out what they need to actively participate in peer-to-peer recognition.
 This could include anything from an extra 10 minutes at lunch to an online peer-to-peer recognition platform.

 Implement a peer recognition platform